 6 Benefits of Infrared Sauna Therapy

 Are you interested in detoxification, relaxation, and increased circulation?
 Have you been searching for a way to burn calories without adding pressure to your achy joints and muscles?
-If so, infrared sauna therapy could be the missing link in achieving your optimal health.
+If so, infrared sauna therapy could be the missing link.

 6 Benefits of Infrared Sauna Therapy

 Infrared sauna therapy promotes relaxation by helping to balance your body’s level of cortisol, your body’s primary stress hormone.
-The heat generated by the sauna will also help to relax muscles and relieve tension throughout the body, allowing you to relax and de-stress.
+The heat generated by the sauna helps relax muscles and relieve tension and stress throughout the body.

 3. Pain Relief